 I’m Irish – or more precisely, my mom was from Ireland.
 She called us Yankees.
 I appreciate my Irish heritage, shamrocks and all that; so I get the whole trinity thing.
 I mean, St Patrick isn’t the patron saint of Ireland for nothing!
-The legend of how he taught the Irish about the Trinity, father, son, and holy ghost using a clover is everywhere.
+The legend of how he taught the Irish about the Trinity, father, son, and holy ghost using a shamrock is everywhere.
 Even if Patrick wasn’t himself Irish, he was able to teach so many through his illustrations.

 The idea of the Trinity was a difficult one for me to understand as a little girl.
 How can one be three?
 How can one person or thing embody three different experiences?
 I was standing in the kitchen last night thinking about my own life; I’m not sure what prompted this particular train of thought other than that it is with me always.
 Suddenly, I realized that I understood the Trinity better now than I ever had before.
 The reason for this was that I live three different lives all the time.